(scroll down for answers about resident relocation plan)

 3. Where on the site will the units for BHA residents be?

 Deeply affordable units will be mixed in along with the market-rate units throughout the whole site and in every building.
-The only exception is that the site plan currently includes one dedicated building for seniors, and there may be one additional building that will be dedicated to veterans and/or other residents who require particular supportive services.
+The only exception is that the site plan currently includes one dedicated building for seniors, and two dedicated, 100% affordable replacement buildings to maximize one-way moves for existign residents into their new unit, and minimizing the need for temporary off-site relocation.

 4. Which parts of the site will be demolished and built on first?